+One of the most important safety practices for the RV driver is to make directional changes slowly.
+A rapid lane change may cause an accident, but a very-deliberate lane change permits the other driver to give a blast on his horn, and/or take evasive action.
 Check for oncoming traffic in all directions.
 Signal before entering the flow of traffic.
-Always accelerate slowly and smoothly; the weight of your RV makes quick acceleration not only difficult but potentially unsafe.
+Always accelerate slowly and smoothly; the weight of your motorhome makes quick acceleration not only difficult but potentially unsafe.